achraf-gasmi/mlops-platform/README.md

-# Picnic ML Platform
+# Production MLOps Platform

-A production-grade machine learning platform that replicates the core ML use cases at [Picnic Technologies](https://picnic.app) — Europe's fastest-growing online grocery.
-Built as a platform engineering exercise: every model is wrapped with A/B testing, drift monitoring, FastAPI inference endpoints, MLflow experiment tracking, and Docker containerisation.
+A production-grade machine learning platform that serves four representative ML use cases behind a single inference API.
+Built as a platform-engineering exercise: every model is wrapped with A/B testing, drift monitoring, FastAPI inference endpoints, MLflow experiment tracking, and Docker containerisation — the operational layer that turns individual models into a maintainable production system.

 ---